Choosing the Right Print Method for Your Custom Apparel

 Material Matters

 Every fabric reacts differently.
 Cotton loves screen printing.
 Polyester?
 That’s more of a dye-sublimation or DTF situation.
-The wrong combo can leave you with cracked prints or muddy results, so knowing your material is step one.
+Hybrid printing is better for versatile fabric handling, avoiding cracked prints or muddy results, so knowing your material is step one.

 Got Details?

 If your artwork is super detailed or full of gradients, you’re going to want digital.
 It handles high-res, full-color designs without blinking.
+However, hybrid printing is better when you need detailed prints swiftly, combining digital advantages and traditional styles.
 Simpler, bold logos?
 Classic screen printing still slaps, especially for bold 1–2 color jobs.

 Order Size = Cost Shift